-A former editor for Scholastic, Inc., Brewster has written on many subjects for young readers — including the Tsar Nicholas’s daughter Anastasia, the Titanic, World War Two and dinosaurs.
+A former editor for Scholastic, Inc., Brewster has written on many subjects for young readers — including Tsar Nicholas’s daughter Anastasia, the Titanic, World War Two, and dinosaurs.

-Here he tells a story of the great painter John Singer Sargent and a work that he completed over nearly two months in the small English village of Broadway in 1885.
+Here he tells a story of the great painter John Singer Sargent and works that he completed over nearly two months in the small English village of Broadway in 1885.
 The painting is one of the most beloved of the late 19th century and launched Sargent’s career.

 But Brewster focuses on the drama of a little girl, Kate, who almost got to pose in the painting, but at the last minute didn’t, for various casting reasons (related mostly to her age.
 She was only four.)

-I reviewed the book in the February, 2008 issue of American Artist magazine.
-You can read it below, as well the inteview that Brewster recently gave to this blog.
+I reviewed the book in the February 2008 issue of American Artist magazine.
+You can read it below, as well the interview that Brewster recently gave to this blog.

 “Carnation, Lily, Lily, Rose: The Story of Painting,” with paintings by John Singer Sargent, by Hugh Brewster

 Format: 8″ x 9 1/4″ (203.2 x 234.9 mm) 48 pages

 Published: September 2007 by Kids Can Press, Toronto www.kidscanpress.com